JuliaShumeyko/Country-filter/README.md

-# Bank account tracking tool
+# Country filter tool
-A simple bank account balance and tracking tool to practise LocalStorage
+A tool that filters countries based on user input.

 # Demo